Pediatric Orthopedic Surgeons performing ACL Injury Surgery

 • A graft not healing well

-• A graft failing after your child returned to physical activity
+• A graft failing after your child returns to physical activity

 ACL Injury Surgery Recovery